-Don Mario was captured on a farm in rural Uraba in April 2009 by a team of 200 police commandos.
-Following his capture, the remnants of Don Mario’s organization fell under the control of the Usuga brothers, Juan de Dios, alias “Giovanni,” and Dario Antonio, alias “Otoniel”: two former mid-ranking paramilitaries believed to have worked with Don Mario since the 1990s.
-The two started out with an estimated 250 men but their ranks grew quickly.
+Don Mario was captured on a farm in rural Urabá in April 2009 by a team of 200 police commandos.
+Following his capture, the Urabeños fell under the control of Juan de Dios Úsuga, alias “Giovanni,” and Dario Antonio Úsuga, alias “Otoniel,” two brothers who had begun their underworld careers with the now demobilized guerrillas of the Popular Liberation Army (Ejército Popular de Liberación – EPL) before passing into the ranks of the AUC.

 Allies and Enemies

 The competition for territory sparked by the demobilization of the guerrillas of the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC) has pitted the Urabeños against the smaller guerrilla group the National Liberation Army (Ejército de Liberación Nacional – ELN).
 In the department of Chocó in particular, the rivals are involved in a bitter and bloody turf war.